nadaft/laraspa/README.md

 ### 3. Install Laraspa

-Run the following command
+Run the following command:

 ```bash
 php artisan laraspa:install
 ```

-Wait until installation process is complete.
-Then run the command
+Wait for the installation process to complete.
+Then, run the following command:

 ```bash
 php artisan serve
 ```

-Finally your Laravel App is ready.
+Your Laravel App is now ready to use.

 ## Screenshots